mworks/mworks/doc/expressions/index.rst

 ^^^^^^^^^^^^

 ``next_frame_time()``
+   Returns the anticipated output time (in microseconds) of the frame currently being rendered by the default stimulus display (if available)

+``next_frame_time('disp')``
-   Anticipated output time (in microseconds) of the frame that the stimulus display is currently rendering
+   Takes the name of a stimulus display (as a string) and returns the anticipated output time (in microseconds) of the frame it is currently rendering

 ``now()``
    Current experiment time in microseconds